Security Program Dashboarding

-- Get management or stakeholders to understand the status of your environment, thus assuming accountability for it.
+- Help management and stakeholders understand the status of your security environment.

-- Present information so it supports making informed business decisions
+- Present information in a way that supports making informed business decisions.

-Tip #6: Ensure there are no typo’s in the document and it looks clean and organized.
-A common diversion tactic is to focus on those types of issues instead of the decisions you want.
+Tip #6: Check the document for typos and make sure the document is clean and organized.
+A common diversion tactic is to focus on minor issues, rather than the decisions and information you want.

-Tip #7: Don’t stress if you do not get any decisions.
-Remember tip #1, if you did this right you are presenting this information to management, if they don’t want to make a decision with it, that is now on them, not you.
+Tip #7: Don’t stress if you don’t get any decisions.
+Remember the first tip; if you did this right you’re presenting information to management.
+If they don’t want to make a decision with it, then the accountability falls on them.

 Ready to build stronger security?
 Learn about other critical security program components.